samuel-kollat/generator-ng2-component/README.md

  * Name of a new component
  * Destination for the new component
- * Inline or separate template & styles
+ * Inline or separate template & styles.
+For separate
-     * For separate: Sass or CSS file
+     * Sass, Less or CSS file
+     * Include via templateUrl & styleUrls OR require('...')
  * Choose whether to generate Unit tests & E2E tests

 Todo:

- * Option for templateUrl
  * Choose whether to include Forms, Routes, ...
  * Global configuration